bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/new-user-dialog-wizard.rst

    possible).

 Process
-   The Process that contains the logic of the User Dialog.
+   The Process contains the logic of the User Dialog.

 Data Class
-   The Data Class that holds the data of the User Dialog.
+   The Data Class holds the data of the User Dialog.

 Interface
    The Interface list the ways of interaction with other User Dialogs